 What is a strong online presence?

-Having a strong online presence for your healthcare business means keeping your website and online accounts/social profiles up-to-date and informative – but not every practice is doing this.
+Having a strong online presence for your clinic means keeping your website and online accounts/social profiles up-to-date and informative – but not every practice is doing this.

 So, if you want to attract more high-value patients, then you can set yourself apart from the crowd by following these tips.

 To preserve your credibility, the information you put online must be accurate, consistent, and easy to understand across all your platforms, whether that’s social media, your website, or your blog.